drush211/MasterPlanForWorldDomination/SoftwareImprovement/ProjectScaffolding/docs/SRE.md

 1. [ ] You have an automated build of your master branch via a CI tool.
 I.e.
        Jenkins/TravisCI.
-2. [ ] Users are able to build your project locally without having to install the the dependencies, or their is a single script that can be used to install and uninstall the dependencies.
+2. [ ] Users are able to build your project locally without having to install the dependencies, or their is a single script that can be used to install and uninstall the dependencies.

 ### Deploy